davidsingal/dotfiles/README.md

     ./brew.sh

+Add the new shell to the list of legit shells:

+    sudo bash -c "echo /usr/local/bin/bash >> /private/etc/shells"

+Change the shell for the user

+    chsh -s /usr/local/bin/bash

 ## Usage

 You can clone the repository wherever you want.
 (I like to keep it in ~/Projects/dotfiles, with ~/dotfiles as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.